 Teaching

-Alessio lectures at Sciences Po (Lille) and HEC Paris, while being also a frequent guest lecturer in several universities, including Johns Hopkins SAIS, Sciences Po Paris, University of Bayreuth, École Polytechnique Fédérale de Lausanne (EPFL) and University of Pisa.
+Alessio is a Lecturer in Public Policy at the University of Cambridge and an Adjunct Professor in Economics at Sciences Po in Paris, while being also a frequent guest lecturer in several universities, including Johns Hopkins SAIS, Dartmouth College, Bocconi University, LSE, ETH, École Polytechnique Fédérale de Lausanne (EPFL) and University of Padova.
+In the past, he has taught at HEC Paris and Sciences Po Lille.

 Economic growth and Capitalism in the era of Climate Change